coder7475/my-blogs/deploy_nginx/Deploy_node_to_ubuntu.md

 Now it's time to build and run the Node app in the background:

-1. Navigate to the project folder:
+a.
+Navigate to the project folder:

 ```
 cd ~/example_app
 ```

-2. Create a `.env` file:
+b.
+Create a `.env` file:

 ```
 touch .env
 ```

-3. Open the `.env` file and paste your environmental variables:
+c.
+Open the `.env` file and paste your environmental variables:

 ```
 sudo nano .env